pkgxdev/pkgx/README.md

 > document your dependencies.
 Typically in open source this information is
 > barely documented, incorrectly documented or duplicated (incorrectly) in
 > various hard to find places.
 No longer.
 >
+> Additionally this makes use of tea *optional*.
+Your team or your users can
+> source your dependencies themselves if they want.
+It says right there in a
+> human readable form in the `README` what they need to get.
+>
 > <details><summary><i>Umm, I hate this, can I use a different file?</i></summary>
 >